Home » Blog » Seasonal Activities » Back to School » 3 Steps to Create Fun Back-to-School Music Mixer Activities

 Below are a few more tips for creating successful music mixer activities that run smoothly.

-• Repeat the activity at least 5 – 7 times without stopping so that students have a chance to really mix it up!
+• Repeat the activity at least 5 – 7 times without stopping so students have a chance to really mix it up!

 • If using scatter formation, require students to partner up with a different partner each time.
 Sometimes, students want to follow each other and partner up with the same person every time.